Grigoriy Yablonsky: Career

 During his career, Yablonsky has organized many conferences and workshops at national and international levels.
 Yablonsky frequently participates in interdisciplinary dialogues involving mathematicians, chemists, physicists, and chemical engineers.
+He also focuses on the ethics of science and technology as part of his studies.

-Yablonsky was selected in 2013 for the James B. Eads Award, which recognizes a distinguished individual for outstanding achievement in engineering or technology.
+He has served as a visiting/honorary professor at many global institutions, including Kasetsart University (1999), National University of Singapore (2000-2001), Ghent University (2002-2019), Queen's University Belfast (2005), University of Oslo (2013, 2018), Fritz Haber Institute of the Max Planck Society (2014-2015), and IIT Bombay (2017).